Defendinary/future/docs/index.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](contributing.md) for details.
+Please see our GitHub repository for contribution guidelines.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.